-A foreign employer with ties to a Slovenian company may be issued a Single Permit for the movement of persons within companies, generally for a duration of up to 1 year.
+A foreign employer with capital ties with a company based in Slovenia may be issued a Single Permit for the movement of persons among the companies of such a group, generally for a duration of up to 1 year.

 This permit may be issued for:

-- executive employees (management, supervision and human resources);
+- executive employees (management, supervisory, human resources roles);

 - specialists with at least vocational training and special knowledge essential to the area of activity of the company for which the worker is posted; and